tjweisman/geometry_tools/README.md

 None of the functionality of this package is (mathematically) very deep.
-Mostly, the package just wraps more sophisticated tools in a way intended to make it easy to quickly draw good pictures in H^2, H^3, and RP^2 and CP^1.
+Mostly, the package just wraps more sophisticated tools in a way intended to make it easy to quickly draw good pictures in low-dimensional hyperbolic and projective spaces.

 ## Installation